Primordial Black Hole Formation in $f(R)=R+\alpha R^2$ Gravity: Perturbative and Non-Perturbative Analysis: Conclusion

-Table~\ref{tab:comparison} provides ... provides a clear and well-structured comparison between the present work and representative studies of PBH formation in modified gravity.
-In particular, the table effectively highlights the main added value of this study: the explicit analytic derivation of first-order collapse corrections (scale factor, Hubble parameter, and horizon formation time) and their direct translation into a quantitative shift of the PBH threshold $\delta_c(\alpha)$.
-The inclusion of both the perturbative (near-GR) regime and a complete Einstein-frame ODE framework for the high-curvature/non-perturbative regime further strengthens the methodological contribution, since it bridges collapse dynamics and PBH threshold calculations within a single consistent setup
+Table~\ref{tab:comparison} provides a clear and well-structured comparison between the present work and representative studies of PBH formation in modified gravity.
+In particular, the table effectively highlights the main added value of this study: the explicit analytic derivation of first-order collapse corrections (scale factor, Hubble parameter, and horizon formation time), {together with their use to infer the expected trend of the PBH threshold $\delta_c$ within the perturbative framework.} The inclusion of both the perturbative (near-GR) regime and a complete Einstein-frame ODE framework for the high-curvature/non-perturbative regime further strengthens the methodological contribution, as it bridges collapse dynamics and PBH threshold calculations within a single consistent setup.

+\center{\bf Data Availability Statement}\\ Data sharing is not applicable to this article as no new data were created or analyzed in this study.